 BUSINESS PLAN CONTENT

 Business plans submitted for Tri-State should follow the same content as required in the state competitions.
 Note: Appendices should be included only when they support the findings, statements and observations in the plan.
 Because of the number of teams/plans entering the competition, reviewers and judges may not be able to read all of the material in the appendices.
 Therefore, the text portion of the plan (30-page maximum) must contain all pertinent information in a clear and concise manner.
+The Cover Page and Table of Contents are not counted as part of the 30-page maximum.

 BUSINESS PLAN JUDGING CRITERIA